Kurroni/Habituapp-FE/README.md

 ## User Stories

--  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
 -  **Signup:** As an anon I can sign up in the platform so that I can start creating or joining team
 -  **Login:** As a user I can login to the platform so that I can see my profileś features
 -  **Logout:** As a user I can logout from the platform so no one else can use it
 -  **Create New Habit** As a user I want to create new habit
 -  **See my habits** As a user I can see my habits as a daily to-do list, habits can be marked as DONE
 -  **Edit my habits** As a user I can edit my habits to update them due to my learnings
--  **See a habit with its streak** As a user I want to see a specific habit and my Streak in keeping it, to mesure my progress and to keep motivated
+-  **See a habit with its total 'DONE' number of days** As a user I want to see a specific habit and my how many days I've done it, to mesure my progress and to keep motivated

 ## Backlog
+- Add calendar to see marked 'DONE' days.
 - Make habits option: weekly, monthly.
 - Add categories: e.i. mind, health, family, sport, diet, self-development etc.
 - Other users as a supporters with comment option